manisha-v/Snake-Game/README.md

 ## Contents

-- **codes.zip:** Contains all the code files required for the game. all cs files are in codes/Assests/Scripts
+- **codes:** Contains all the code files required for the game. all cs files are in codes/Assests/Scripts
   - `MenuScript.cs`: Handles the game menu functionality.
   - `GameOverScreenScript.cs`: Manages the game over screen.
   - `ScoreScript.cs`: Tracks and updates the player's score.